bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 ## Before You Begin

 ### Introduction
 This lab covers installation and configuration of DIPC remote agent along with synchronization of two on-prem database schemas.
-Agents allow synchronization of data from sources outside Oracle Cloud.
-The target and source schemas will reside in the same database.
+Remote agents allow synchronization of data outside Oracle Cloud; that is, the source, the target or both might be outside of the Oracle Cloud.

-This lab supports the following use cases:
--   Configure the Remote DIPC Agent
--   Execute a Synchonize Data elevated task to synchronize two On-Premise Databases
+A VM is used to simulate an On-Prem environment; both source and target schemas reside in the same on-prem database.

 ### Objectives
 -	Download, install and configure DIPC remote agent
--   Synchronize two On-Premise Databases
+-   Migrate an On-Premise database to a second On-Premise database and keep them synchronized

 ### Time to complete
-Approximately 30 minutes.
+Approximately 30 minutes

 ### What Do You Need?
 Your will need: